Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 -----------------|---------------|-------------------------------------------------
 Initial Block ID | sha3-256      | Hash of the first block in this blockchain.
 VM Version       | varint63      | [Version of the VM](#vm-version) for the issuance program.
-Issuance Program | varstring31   | Program used in the issuance input.
+Issuance Program | varstring31   | Program used in the issuance entry.

 ### Asset Definition